-Recognition

 Governor's Prevention Partnership Honor Roll

 Once again in 2019, the Connecticut Governor's Prevention Partnership placed Pitney Bowes on its Corporate Mentoring Honor Roll.
-This annual recognition celebrates businesses that support mentoring to help keep Connecticut children safe, successful,
+This annual recognition celebrates businesses that support mentoring to help keep Connecticut kids safe, successful, drug-free and workforce-ready.

-36

-Our business practices Environment

-Our people Clients and suppliers

-Community

-Our COVID-19 response 37

-drug-free and workforce-ready.
 Each year, our employee volunteers mentor students in numerous Connecticut communities.

 Heart of Gold Award

-In 2019, more than 200 people gathered to recognise Pitney Bowes and CEO Marc Lautenbach with the 25th annual United Way of Western Connecticut Heart of Gold Award.
+In 2019, more than 200 people gathered to recognize Pitney Bowes and CEO Marc Lautenbach with the 25th annual United Way of Western Connecticut Heart of Gold Award.
 Prior to the event, Marc and a team of employee volunteers participated in a literacy activity at the Boys & Girls Club of Stamford.
-The award honours business leaders who distinguish themselves through philanthropy and build volunteering activities into their strategic business plans.
+The award honors business leaders who distinguish themselves through philanthropy and build volunteerism into their strategic business plans.
 Pitney Bowes CEO George Harvey was the first recipient in 1995.

+Discovery Museum

-Discovery Museum Kathleen Ryan Mufson, Director, Global Corporate Citizenship & Philanthropy and President of the Pitney Bowes Foundation, was recently recognised for her efforts in support of STEM education by the Discovery Museum, one of the Pitney Bowes Foundation's education non-profit partners.
+Kathleen Ryan Mufson, Director, Global Corporate Citizenship & Philanthropy and President of the Pitney Bowes Foundation, was recently recognized for her efforts in support of STEM education by the Discovery Museum, one of the Pitney Bowes Foundation's education nonprofit partners.

+ARI

-ARI Pitney Bowes was recently honoured by ARI of Connecticut for our 50+ year relationship with ARI (formerly known as Always Reaching for Independence) and its mission to enrich the lives of people with disabilities and their families by helping them to achieve their full potential.
+Pitney Bowes was recently honored by ARI of Connecticut for our 50+ year relationship with ARI (formerly known as Always Reaching for Independence) and its mission to enrich the lives of people with disabilities and their families by helping them to achieve their full potential.
 Johnna Torsone,

 Executive Vice President and Chief Human Resources Officer, accepted the recognition at the ARI Fall Ball on behalf of the Pitney Bowes Foundation, Pitney Bowes and all of our employees in Fairfield County and beyond.

-Citation for Public Service Connecticut Senator Richard Blumenthal recently presented Polly O'Brien Morrow, Program Manager, Global Corporate Citizenship for Pitney Bowes and Vice President of the Pitney Bowes Foundation with a Citation for Public Service.
-In presenting the certificate, Senator Blumenthal said, 'She has touched lives, she has transformed futures, and she has enabled people to give back themselves, and there is no greater gift.'
+Citation for Public Service

+Connecticut Senator Richard Blumenthal recently presented Polly O'Brien Morrow, Program Manager, Global Corporate Citizenship for Pitney Bowes and Vice President of the Pitney Bowes Foundation with a Citation for Public Service.
+In presenting the certificate, Senator Blumenthal said, "She has touched lives, she has transformed futures, and she has enabled people to give back themselves, and there is no greater gift."

-Drives that make a difference Each year, Pitney Bowes colleagues support their communities through on-site drives and collections to help underserved students and their families.
-In 2019, seasonal drives at 25 Pitney Bowes sites helped to make the world brighter for families in need, as the Global Corporate Citizenship & Philanthropy team partnered with the Wellness Team's Thrive Program to deliver Random Acts of Kindness to promote a happy and healthy festive season.
-We thank all the champions who led these efforts, and all the colleagues who donated back-toschool clothes and school supplies, food, clothing and festive gifts.
-Pitney Bowes sites and the charities that they supported include: Food drives Austin, Texas: Team members in Austin, Texas, donated more than 600 pounds of non-perishable and tinned food items to the Central Texas Food Bank for distribution.
-Also, for the fourth year in a row, the Austin team held its Empty Bowl project, in which employees shared Crock-Pots of their favourite homemade soups and chillies.
-Co-workers made a contribution to enjoy the many different recipes, and the proceeds were donated to the Austin Salvation Army to remember that some people face an 'empty bowl' every day.
+Drives that make a difference

+Each year, Pitney Bowes colleagues support their communities through onsite drives and collections to help underserved students and their families.
+In 2019, seasonal drives at 25 Pitney Bowes sites helped make the world brighter for families in need, as Global Corporate Citizenship & Philanthropy partnered with the Wellness Team's Thrive Program to deliver Random Acts of Kindness to promote a happy and healthy holiday season.
+We thank all the champions who led these efforts, and all the colleagues who donated back-toschool clothes and school supplies, food, clothing and holiday gifts.
+Pitney Bowes sites and the charities they supported include:

+Food drives

+Austin, Texas: Team members in Austin, Texas, donated more than 600 pounds of non-perishable and canned food items to the Central Texas Food Bank for distribution.
+Also, for the fourth year in a row, the Austin team held its Empty Bowl project, in which employees shared crock pots of their favorite homemade soups and chilis.
+Co-workers made a contribution to enjoy the many different recipes, and the proceeds were donated to the Austin Salvation Army to remember that some folks face an "empty bowl" every day.